 Scoping out the best small towns and most beautiful destinations in Germany?
 Germany is overflowing with picturesque, historic towns that seem straight out of a storybook.
-The word "storybook" may seem a tad cliche, but I assure you these pretty places in Germany live up to the hype.
+The word "storybook" may seem a tad cliche.
+But I assure you these must see pretty places in Germany live up to the hype.
 You'll have to blink to make sure they're real.

 Passau is one of the prettiest and best preserved medieval towns in Bavaria (southeast Germany) and all of central Europe.
 It's been dubbed the "Venice of Bavaria" for its idyllic setting on the glossy Danube River.
 Even Napoleon liked it, opining: "In all of Germany I never saw a town more beautiful."

 Lovely Passau is built on a slender tapering peninsula, surrounded by three rivers -- the Danube, the Inn, and the Ilz.
 At times, it seems to almost float above the water.
 Its architectural splendor is the legacy of its medieval rulers, the bishop princes.
 Rows of sweetbox pastel houses line the banks of all three rivers.
 Above them, is a vista of onion dome spires and curving and pointy towers.

 In the heart of the city lies St. Stephen's Cathedral, with intricate stucco decorations, and the Rathaus (town hall).
 They're surrounded by a maze of streets and cute little shops.

 A short hike across the river is the rather foreboding Veste Oberhaus, a 13th century fortress of turrets, walls, and towers.
 The castle can be reached by climbing a flight of 20 stairs.
 It's worth it for the killer views of Passau and the Danube River.

 700 year old Fussen is an enchanting medieval town nestled in the foothills of the Bavarian Alps.
 It's at the end of Germany's famed Romantic Road, a thematic road just stuffed with beautiful sites.